-If you are going to spend $200 or more to buy things you don't need from run-of-the-mill suppliers, why not less ($159 for a monthly Creditbuilder®) and submit a dozen or more of your existing suppliers to D&B.
+If you are going to spend $200 or more to buy things you don't need from run-of-the-mill suppliers, why not spend less (about $150) for a monthly Creditbuilder, where you'll be able to submit a dozen or more of your existing suppliers to D&B.

 Even one-time purchases you've paid at the time of purchase can significantly boost your scores up to 90% so long as it was done in the business name, so it is well worth the cost — especially if you've already spent your hard-earned money on tools, equipment, supplies, vehicles, contractors, rentals, software, and professional services like accountants, pest control, lawyers, and bookkeeping/payroll services for your business.